PowerShell Set-Mailbox For Exchange 2010

 Note 1b: Other interesting parameters include the ‘Archive’ family, e.g. ArchiveQuota and the Forwarding family e.g. ForwardingSmtpAddress.

-Note 1c: Set-Mailbox -type accepts the following
+Note 1c: Set-Mailbox -type accepts the following values:

 One of the beauties of PowerShell is piping.
 In this case obtain a flow of ‘Managers’ using another cmdlet, and stream them into Set-Mailbox so that you can manipulate their properties.